-A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.
+A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace known as Eiffel Tower Gardens.

-The Gardens around the Eiffel tower is home to various flowers and canopy trees.
+The Gardens at Eiffel Tower are home to various flowers and canopy trees.

-Enjoy the natural carpet of soft green grasses, making the Garden a perfect spot for picnics.
+Enjoy the natural carpet of soft green grasses, making the Eiffel Garden a perfect spot for picnics.

 Visitors must walk through these gardens to reach the Esplanade and ascend the Eiffel Tower.

-The best part is you don’t need to buy a ticket to stroll around the gardens.
+The best part is you don’t need a ticket to stroll around the gardens.
 It’s absolutely free!

-The gardens also make the best spot for photography.
+The Paris Eiffel Tower gardens also make the best spot for photography.

 The original Garden had two promenades, ponds, a Grotto with waterfalls, and a Belvedere.